rastri-dey/RoboND_Map_My_World/README.md

 ## Project Content

 ### Tasks
-There are two tasks involved in this project: robot model configuration and ``rtabmap`` for SLAM.
+There are two tasks involved in this project:
+1. build up robot model configuration
+2. Integrate ``rtabmap`` for SLAM.

 #### Robot Model Configuration
-The robot model was extended from the previous project ``RoboND-Where-Am-I`` and instead has an RGB-D camera to input depth information to RTAB-Map.
+The robot model was extended from the previous project ``RoboND-Where-Am-I`` and has an RGB-D camera to input depth information to RTAB-Map.

 ![robot_model](slam_project/Outputs/Robot_Configuration/Robot_Gazebo.png)

 #### ``rtabmap`` for SLAM
 The robot uses the information from the odometer, the RGB-D camera and the laser rangefinder to perform SLAM in the designated environment through ``rtabmap``.
 The ``rtabmap`` library produces map database files that can be read by its own visualization tools.
-Details of the algorithm can be found in the writeup.
 Here is an image of the reconstructed kitchen dining environment:

 ![kitchen_3d](slam_project/Outputs/Kitchen_dining/3D_Map.jpg)